Espyo/Pikifen/source/source/lib/inpution/readme.md

 * The player Alt+Tab'd and now some inputs are stuck.
 What can I do?
   * Whatever engine you're using probably has ways to detect the window is out of focus.
 When that happens, call `Manager::releaseEverything()`.
 * I don't want to receive actions right now (e.g. I have a textbox focused and don't want the key presses to be turned to actions).
 What can I do?
   * Let Inpution work like normal, but simply discard the list of actions returned by `Manager::newFrame()`.
-This is preferred over not calling anything Inpution-related, since you still want the library to receive key-up events, do auto-repeat logic, etc.
+This is preferred over not calling anything Inpution-related, since you still want the library to receive key-up events, do auto-repeat logic, etc. Alternatively, if you detect an event that you don't want to be translated to actions, set `Manager::ignoringActions` to true, then set it to false at the end of the frame.

 ## Inner workings notes